jschrier/SeparationLLM/README.md

 ![bar chart of results/summary.json accuracy](figures/loo_prelim.jpg)

 Conclusions:
-- GPT-3.5 continues to perform well; Llama-3-8B performance is about as good as guessing the majority class
+- GPT-4o-mini and GPT-3.5 continue to perform well; Llama-3-8B performance is about as good as guessing the majority class
 - Augmenting the SMILES by 5x in the training set does not seem to improve the prediction quality.

 ## Does example order matter?